People at the Nunez Lab

 B.S.
 Student in Agroecology

 Kit is a 2024 Food Summer Research Fellow.
 Kit is interested in the genetics and ecology of how invasive insects adapt to new environments.
-He will be focusing on Drosophila suzukii as a study system.
+Kit will be focusing on Drosophila suzukii as a study system.

 Research Foci: Fruit flies, Spotted Wing Drosophila.
 Member since 2024.